 See non-fast forward for details.

-Another common problem is that you create a series of commits and one of the commits is rejected during review.
 In this case you cannot merge the other commits as they still have a dependency to the "bad" commit.

 See Gerrit error message for more error messages and their solutions.